 Peer recognition helps in fostering a deep sense of collaboration and camaraderie among employees.

-This, in turn, helps in significantly reducing any discord and differences between employees; enabling coworkers to resolve their disputes over work issues without the intervention of the management.
+This, in turn, helps significantly reduce discord and differences between employees, enabling coworkers to resolve their disputes over work issues without the intervention of the management.

-It fosters team spirit making employees truly supportive of each other.
+It fosters team spirit, making employees genuinely supportive of each other.

-Also, being recognized by their co-workers fills the employees with a deep sense of satisfaction and gratitude.
+Also, their co-workers’ recognition fills the employees with a deep sense of satisfaction and gratitude.

 They experience positive energy and happiness due to the affirmation and acceptance of their colleagues.

-Hence, receiving appreciation from co-workers makes the whole process of recognition more meaningful.
+Hence, receiving appreciation from co-workers makes the whole recognition process more meaningful.

 Also, the employee recognition process can drive results provided that are truly transparent and unbiased.